SharonStrats/-100DaysOfLearning/log.md

 ## 100 Days Of Learning - Log
 For 100 days I'm going to commit do listening to learning material for 2 hours each day, while doing the Stationary Bike.

+### Day 8: July 15, 2017 Saturday

+**Today's Progress:**  Spent time listening to Colt Steeles Web Development course, got to Section 5.
+Also, listen to the JAVA OCA cert course.
+Tackled Twitch and Wikipedia from FCC.
+Laid out on a Trello board what I will accomplish in the next 50 days so far.
+Need to keep going with that.
+Didn't complete it yet.

+**Thoughts:**  Same thing..  need to look into CORS further.
+I think I understand, but I'm not able to always resolve the issues.
+I did get the city to work from my thoughts a few weeks ago.

+**Hours at least 4**

+**Did lots in between here, but just didn't log.
+I worked on www.sharonstratsianis.com and even got it running.
+Added the weather to it.
+Took an all day workshop on CI/CD.
+Used TravisCI, learned a lot.
+My goal is to just keep tracking until I get to 100 days, even if I miss tracking in between.
+Also, haven't been too good about stationary bike, but will start that up again tomorrow.

 ### Day 7: July 5, 2017 Monday

 **Today's Progress**: Spent at least a couple hours working on AWS SysOps certification.
 Listening to videos about VPC and then beginning to read the security WhitePaper.
 After that I realised I have to do some actual coding.
 I worked for a couple hours and mananged to get the google geocode working and the city displaying on my screen.